 These red chicken enchiladas can be prepped a few ways in advance to make a quicker meal time.
 I do recommend making the sauce and shredded chicken in advance.

-- partial prep – make the enchilada sauce, shredded chicken, or even the chicken and veggie mixture in advance.
+- partial prep – make the enchilada sauce, shredded chicken, and the chicken and veggie mixture in advance.
 Store in the fridge until ready to use.
-When you are ready to eat, simply roll your tortillas and bake.
+When you are ready to assemble, roll your tortillas and bake.
 You might need to bake a little longer depending on if you make the chicken mixture in advance and if it is cold.

 - full prep – make the recipe as written and store it in the fridge for an easy meal during the week.